fangchun007/TestForMPC/README.md

         epsi_{t+1} = psi_t - psides_t + v_t * delta_t * dt / Lf
 ```

-## Optimization/Nonlinear Programming
+## Optimization / Nonlinear Programming

 The nature of Model Predictive Control (MPC) is to reframe the task of following a trajectory as an  optimization/nonlinear programming problem.
 The solution of the optimization problem is the optimal trajectory.
-In other words, MPC simulate different actuating inputs and predict corresponding trajectory, then select the trajectory with the minimal cost.

-With more detail, let's assume that the current state [x, y, psi, v, cte, epsi] and the reference trajectory we want to follow are known.
-MPC optimize actuator [delta, acceleration] in order to minimize the cost of predicted trajectory.
+With more detail, MPC simulate different actuating inputs and predict corresponding trajectory, then select the trajectory with the minimal cost.
+Let's assume that the current state [x, y, psi, v, cte, epsi] and the reference trajectory we want to follow or waypoints  are known.
+MPC optimize actuator [delta, a] in order to minimize the cost of predicted trajectory.
 Once the lowest cost trajectory is found, we implement the very first actuation.
 Then we take a new state and use that with the new reference trajectory to calculate a new optimal trajectory.
-In that sense, MPC is actually a constantly calculating new optimal trajectory method.
+In this sense, MPC is actually a constantly calculating new optimal trajectory method.

-The following is the model of MPC in one step.
+We describe the nonlinear programming problem in one step of MPC as follows.
 ```
-    minimize \sum_{t=1}^{N} c_1 * (cte_t - cte_ref)^2 +
+    Minimize \sum_{t=1}^{N} c_1 * (cte_t - cte_ref)^2 +
                             c_2 * (epsi_t - epsi_ref)^2 +
                             c_3 * (v_t - v_ref)^2 +
                             c_4 * delta_t^2 +